-How long can it supposedly keep ice cold for?
+How long can it supposedly keep ice cold?
 You need at least four to six hours for a good trip out fishing.

 The Final List

-Before we send you off into the ocean of online shopping, let’s go back over what we learned.
+Before we send you off into the ocean of online shopping, let’s go back to what we learned.

 Your spearfishing gear to-get list has the following items on it.
 A spearfishing gun, a dive watch, the proper license, and a wetsuit.